-Woman Accuses Alabama Senate Candidate Of Unwanted Sexual Contact When She Was 14
+Woman Accuses Alabama Senate Candidate Of Sexual Contact When She Was 14

 "These allegations are completely false and are a desperate political attack by the National Democrat Party and the Washington Post on this campaign," he said.

-In a statement, Moore's campaign chair, Bill Armistead said, "Judge Roy Moore has endured the most outlandish attacks on any candidate in the modern political arena, but this story in today's Washington Post alleging sexual impropriety takes the cake.
+In a statement, Moore's campaign chairman, Bill Armistead, said, "Judge Roy Moore has endured the most outlandish attacks on any candidate in the modern political arena, but this story in today's Washington Post alleging sexual impropriety takes the cake.
 National liberal organizations know their chosen candidate Doug Jones is in a death spiral, and this is their last ditch Hail Mary."

 In September, Moore defeated Luther Strange in the Republican primary race for the open U.S. Senate seat vacated by Attorney General Jeff Sessions.
 He is slated to face off against Democrat Doug Jones in December.